Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Combinatorics of two-faced independences

-\end{notation} The standard order can easily be read from the corresponding diagram.
-Having another look at \Cref{fig:biset}, we connected the vertical strings at the bottom with a horizontal link.
-The standard order is the order in which the elements of $X$ appear when moving along the dotted line of Fig. \ref{fig:biset}, starting from the top left.
+\end{Notation} The necklace order can easily be read from the corresponding diagram.
+Having another look at Figure~\ref{fig:biset}, we connected the vertical strings at the bottom with a horizontal link.
+The necklace order is the order in which the elements of $X$ appear when moving along the dotted line of Figure~\ref{fig:biset}, starting from the top left.

-\begin{remark} Ordered bisets form a category {\rm BiSet} with morphisms the injective set maps which respect the natural orders and the left-right-structures.
-As a consequence, morphisms preserve also the standard orders. \end{remark} To emphasize the dependence of the standard order $\stdl$ on the left-right structure $\alpha$, we use at times a subscript and write $\stdl_\alpha$.
+\begin{Remark} Ordered bisets form a category {\rm BiSet} with morphisms the injective set maps which respect the natural orders and the left-right structures.
+As a consequence, morphisms preserve also the necklace orders. \end{Remark} To emphasize the dependence of the necklace order $\stdl$ on the left-right structure $\alpha$, we use at times a subscript and write $\stdl_\alpha$.

-\begin{definition} A partition of a biset is also called \DEF{bipartition}.
+\begin{Definition} A partition of a biset is also called {\it bipartition}.
 Let $X$ be an ordered biset.
-An (ordered) bipartition is called \DEF{noncrossing bipartition}, \DEF{interval bipartition}, or \DEF{monotone bipartition} if it is is a noncrossing partition, an interval partition, or a monotone partition of $(X,\stdl)$, respectively.
+An (ordered) bipartition is called {\it noncrossing bipartition}, {\it interval bipartition}, or {\it monotone bipartition} if it is a noncrossing partition, an interval partition, or a monotone partition of $(X,\stdl)$, respectively.

-The sets of all noncrossing, interval, and monotone bipartitions of $X$ are denoted by $\bnc(X)$, $\ibp(X)$, and $\mbnc(X)$ respectively. \end{definition}
+The sets of all noncrossing, interval, and monotone bipartitions of $X$ are denoted by~$\bnc(X)$, $\ibp(X)$, and $\mbnc(X)$ respectively. \end{Definition}

-\begin{remark} We will almost exclusively deal with finite ordered bisets.
+\begin{Remark} We will almost exclusively deal with finite ordered bisets.
 These can be easily described by words in $\{\LL,\RR\}^\star$.
-Indeed, let $\alpha=\alpha(1)\ldots \alpha(n)\in \{\LL,\RR\}^\star$ be a word (note that we do not distinguish between a word $\alpha$ of length $n$ and the corresponding map $k\mapsto \alpha(k)\coloni \interval{n}\to \{\LL,\RR\}$).
+Indeed, let $\alpha=\alpha(1)\dots \alpha(n)\in \{\LL,\RR\}^\star$ be a word (note that we do not distinguish between a word $\alpha$ of length $n$ and the corresponding map $k\mapsto \alpha(k)\colon \interval{n}\to \{\LL,\RR\}$).
 Then $\interval{n}$ becomes an ordered biset with the natural order induced from $\mathbb N$ and the left-right structures given by $\alpha$.
-We write $X_\alpha$ for the ordered biset $(\interval{n},\alpha)$. \end{remark} Let us say that two ordered bisets are isomorphic if there is a bijection respecting the natural orders and the left-right structures.
+We write $X_\alpha$ for the ordered biset $(\interval{n},\alpha)$. \end{Remark} Let us say that two ordered bisets are isomorphic if there is a bijection respecting the natural orders and the left-right structures.
 Then the prescription $\alpha\mapsto X_\alpha$ yields a bijection between words in $\{\LL,\RR\}^\star$ and isomorphism classes of finite ordered bisets.